hnryjmes/well-grounded-rubyist/README.md

 * The role of the current or default object, self / Scoping rules for local, global, and class variables / Constant lookup and visibility / Method-access rules

+* "At every point when your program is running, there's one and only one self."

+* this might be main, the class, the module, individual objects etc.

+* "To know which object is self, you need to know what context you're in."

+* you can't refer to main by 'main', you would have to grab it using the self keyword

+* "Being self at a given point in the program comes with some privileges.
+The chief privilege enjoyed by self is that of serving as the default receiver of messages..."

+* If you don't specify which object to send a message to, it gets sent to self

 *